-Participants in the Long-term and Short-term programs should be between the ages of 15 and 19 at the beginning of the exchange and participants in the New Generations Exchange program should be between the ages of 18 and 25 at the beginning of the exchange unless the laws and regulations of a specific country deem otherwise, or a different age range is mutually agreed upon by the participating clubs or districts.
+Participants in the Long-term and Short-term programs should be between the ages of 15 and 19 at the beginning of the exchange unless the laws and regulations of a specific country deem otherwise, or an older age range is mutually agreed upon by the participating clubs and districts.

 Youth Exchange welcomes any young people, including sons and daughters of Rotarians, who meet the requirements of the program and who are recommended and sponsored by a Rotarian, a club, or a district.
 They should be above average in their schoolwork, preferably in the upper third of their school class.
-(January 2009 Mtg., Bd.
+(October 2012 Mtg., Bd.
 Dec.
-152)
+96)

 Source: March 1997 Mtg., Bd.
 Dec.
 275; Amended by November 2002 Mtg., Bd.
 Dec.
 99; January 2009 Mtg., Bd.
 Dec.
-152
+152; October 2012 Mtg., Bd.
+Dec.
+96